-Applicant type Document For grant requests \$20,000 to \$1 million For grant requests over \$1 million All applicants Letters evidencing the cash or in-kind contribution from each contributing organisation or individual.
+Applicant type Document For grant requests \$5,000 to \$20,000 For grant requests \$20,000 to \$100,000 For grant requests over \$100,000 All applicants Letters evidencing the cash or in-kind contribution from each contributing organisation or individual.
 They must be on the organisation's letterhead signed and dated by an authorised person set out the value and timing of contributions and any conditions attached.
-Mandatory Mandatory Applicants seeking exceptional circumstances co- funding exemption Evidence to demonstrate your case for exemption Mandatory Mandatory All applicants Project Management Plan which addresses scope implementation methodology timeframes budget/costing approvals Mandatory Mandatory All applicants Business Case Mandatory Mandatory All applicants Asset Maintenance/ management plan which includes evidence of how you will maintain the asset in a viable and operational state for at least the period identified at section 9.4).
-Mandatory Mandatory All applicants Risk Management Plan Optional Mandatory All applicants Cost Benefit Analysis Optional Mandatory All applicants Procurement Plan Optional Mandatory
+Mandatory Mandatory Mandatory Applicants seeking exceptional circumstances co-funding exemption Evidence to demonstrate your case for exemption N/A Mandatory Mandatory All applicants Project Management Plan which addresses scope implementation methodology timeframes budget/costing how you will fund and deliver recurring activities following the project (e.g. how you will fund future events without further funding assistance from the Australian Government). consideration of any regulatory approvals associated with project activities Mandatory Mandatory Mandatory All applicants Business Case Mandatory Mandatory Mandatory All applicants Risk Management Plan Optional Optional Mandatory All applicants Cost Benefit Analysis Optional Optional Optional

-Applicant type Document For grant requests \$20,000 to \$1 million For grant requests over \$1 million Not for profit organisations Evidence of your not for profit status Current Australian Charities and Not-for- profits Commission's (ACNC) Registration, or Incorporated association certificate, or Constitutional documents and/or Articles of Association that demonstrate the not for profit character of the organisation.
-Mandatory Mandatory Not for profit organisations Audited Financial Statements for the two most recent consecutive years signed by a qualified auditor.
-Mandatory Mandatory For incorporated trustees applying on behalf of a trust Trust documents showing the relationship of the incorporated trustee to the trust.
-Mandatory Mandatory Where you are making a joint application Letter of support from each project partner organisation (see section 8.2) Mandatory Mandatory
+Applicant type Document For grant requests \$5,000 to \$20,000 For grant requests \$20,000 to \$100,000 For grant requests over \$100,000 Not for profit organisations Evidence of your not for profit status Current Australian Charities and Not-for-profits Commission's (ACNC) Registration, or Incorporated association certificate, or Constitutional documents and/or Articles of Association that demonstrate the not-for-profit character of the organisation.
+Mandatory Mandatory Mandatory Not for profit organisations Audited Financial Statements for the two most recent consecutive years signed by a qualified auditor (or for the period the organisation has been incorporated if less than two years).
+Mandatory Mandatory Mandatory For incorporated trustees applying on behalf of a trust Trust documents showing the relationship of the incorporated trustee to the trust.
+Mandatory Mandatory Mandatory Where you are making a joint application Letter of support from each project partner organisation (see section 8.2) Mandatory Mandatory Mandatory